aidenszeto/Spotif.ai/README.md

 These values, in conjunction with the user-inputted index) are averaged for each track, and averaged for the entire playlist, providing a more accurate happiness level for the playlist.
 The reason for including the user-inputted value is to nullify anomalies.
 In some instances, a song may still hold emotionally-happy value even though it's danceability, energy, and tempo say otherwise.
 Using the value that the user inputs takes human preferance into account while re-determining the new happiness index.

 The user also has the option to run [**clean.py**](https://github.com/aidenszeto/Spotif.ai/blob/master/Spotify/clean.py) for all database entries.
 To do this, 'all' must be inputted to the Entry ID instead of one of the database's object IDs.
 As a result, the script will iterate through every item in the database and perform the emotional index algorithm on each one, updating the user-inputted values with calculated ones.
+However, once the script cleans an entry in the database, a new boolean field, 'cleaned', is set to true, allowing it to be skipped in the next pass.

-*Note: running [**clean.py**](https://github.com/aidenszeto/Spotif.ai/blob/master/Spotify/clean.py) will take more time if the database is large.*
+*Note: running [**clean.py**](https://github.com/aidenszeto/Spotif.ai/blob/master/Spotify/clean.py) will take more time if the database has a large number of uncleaned items.*

 ## Contact
 Created by [Aiden Szeto](https://www.linkedin.com/in/aidenszeto/) - feel free to contact me!